Itera/ktor-workshop/README.md

 ## Clients

-WHat if we need to call out to other microservices?
+What if we need to call out to other microservices?

 Let's add a client.